harryjulian/harryjulian.github.io/_posts/2024-07-07-content-recommender-part-1.md

 # Next Steps

-I've got a nice functional recommendation system - but currently failing to make many decent recommendations.
-Next, I think I'm going do some more reading and have a go at augmenting my existing dataset of previously read articles with some negative examples, and then think about doing some supervised fine-tuning.
+I've got a nice functional recommendation system - which is failing to make m/any decent recommendations.
+We'll fix this in part 2.